St Joseph’s Catholic Primary School

 - Providing enrichment opportunities where learning and teaching can take place beyond the classroom.

 - Developing social skills and encourage children to become more active citizens within the school community and beyond.

 Each class teacher is responsible for the delivery of the curriculum through a ‘topic based’ approach based which incorporates key skills as set out in the National Curriculum.
 Although links can be made with all subjects, the following subjects are taught as dedicated, discrete sessions:

-- Numeracy – Maths skills are key to developing everyday skills although links can be made to the curriculum through data handling, position, measurement, especially in Science, DT and Geography.
+- Maths – Maths skills are key to developing everyday skills although links can be made to the curriculum through data handling, position, measurement, especially in Science, DT and Geography.